-NEXT GEN: A Home for Me – Not My Disability
+Next Gen: A Home for Me – Not the Disability

-Denmark is internationally known for its high level of welfare.
-But the ideals and social policy goals have proved difficult to realize in practice as people with disabilities still face challenges in a variety of situations.
-Housing is one of them.
+Denmark, internationally known for its high level of welfare and solidarity with vulnerable groups, has been in the forefront promoting the ‘normalization principle’ regarding people with disability.
+However, these ideals and social policy goals have proved difficult to realize in practice.
+Today people with disabilities still face challenges in a variety of situations.
+Housing conditions is one of them.

-Many young people with disabilities live in municipal accommodation units, especially those with an extensive need for support.
-Despite good intentions, this housing form causes stigmatization.
-Whether people have an autism diagnosis, are blind, or use a wheelchair, they should have the best possible conditions for living an independent life, pursuing their dreams, and contributing to society.
-And architecture plays a key role in assuring that this can be realized.
+Many young people with disabilities live in municipal accommodation units, especially those who have a great need for services.
+Thus good intentions this housing form causes stigmatization of these people.
+Whether people have a hearing impairment, an autism diagnosis, are blind, have intellectual disabilities, or use a wheelchair they should have the best possible conditions for living an independent life, unfolding their potential, pursuing their dreams, and contributing to society and the community.
+And architecture plays a key role in assuring this decisive offset.

 Sessions labelled with Next Gen are curated by students and young professionals.